harvester/harvesterhci.io/kb/2023-08-11/using_netapp_third_party_storage.md

    * The NetApp documentation describes variations on how you can do this.

-1. Download and extract the tridentctl command, which will be needed for the next few steps:
+1. Download and extract the tridentctl command, which will be needed for the next few steps.

+   This and the next few steps need to be performed logged into a master node of the Harvester cluster, using root access.

    ```shell
    cd /tmp